farukbulbul/stock_price_indicator/capstone_project_report.md

 I have selected simple linear regression for benchmarking.
 With Keras: The Python Deep Learning library it is very easy to implement a simple linear regression by adding a dense layer consisting of only 1 node with activation type of linear.
 With Stochastic gradient descent as optimizer with learning rate 0.2.

 3- Create Metrics
 I have chosen to use two metrics for comparing the results of learning techniques R2 and RMSE.
-These metrics are already provided by sklearn and I added a little informative lines to output stating method and score.
+These metrics are already provided by sklearn and I added a little informative lines to print stating method and score.

 4- Create Solution Models:
 In order to use in test flow I have implemented 3 methods returning models created.